 Bill’s daughter Christine was born in in 1987 and went to public schools in Batavia and attended the Illinois Math and Science Academy (IMSA) in Aurora.
 After graduating from Stanford University, she worked for a company in California developing educational software.
-She recently graduated from the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin, worked in India for a nonprofit foundation dedicated to improving healthcare delivery, and now works at Yale University analyzing health care cost and quality.
+She recently graduated from the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin, worked in India for a nonprofit foundation dedicated to improving healthcare delivery, and worked at Yale University and now with the State of Massachusetts analyzing health care cost and quality.

 For many years Bill coached Christine’s tri-cities soccer team with co-coach Dick Brunton.
 Bill is pretty sure that they ended up with a winning lifetime record.

 Bill’s ex-wife Annie recently retired after working as a software engineer for Bill’s company in Wisconsin.
 After they divorced in the mid-nineties, Bill and Ann agreed to live within a few blocks of each other in Batavia, and the kids grew up in both houses.
 Bill and Ann are both very proud of remaining on good terms and making things as easy as possible for their kids, who seem to be doing well in life!